Little-Bunny-FuFu/tbag-fufu/Readme.txt

 I will do my best to check in on the addon forums from time to time.
 More so around major patch releases.
 Less so between.
 I certainly won't be checking in every day.
 Curse Gaming and WowInterface will be kept up to date with the latest update and I will read the forums there.
-No gurantees anywhere else.
+No guarantees anywhere else.

 Bug reports and feature requests should be directed to the ticket system on Curse: http://wow.curseforge.com/projects/tbag-shefki/tickets/